 “His ex-girlfriend actually corrected him while he was on the phone with me, telling him he was actually shot seven times,” Bourgeois said.
 “He was so out of it, he didn’t even know how many times he had been shot.”

-Grave as Mintz’s injuries are, Bourgeois — like Mintz’ other relatives — is grateful.
+Grave as Mintz’s injuries are, Bourgeous — like Mintz’s other relatives — is grateful.

 “I’m just so happy that he’s OK,” Bourgeois said.
 “It could have been worse.”

-Mintz served as an infantryman from 2004 to 2007, reaching the rank of specialist (SPC), according to the Army.
+According to the Army, Mintz served as an infantryman from 2004 to 2007, reaching the rank of specialist (SPC).
 He was awarded the National Defense Service Medal, Global War on Terrorism Service Medal and Army Service Ribbon.

-A GoFundMe page set up for Mintz by Bourgeois had raised more than $675,000 as of Friday night.
+A GoFundMe page set up for Mintz by Bourgeois had raised over $200,000 in six hours, as of Friday afternoon.